-- Safeguarding our pupils and students and promoting their welfare is of paramount importance. - A safely recruited, well-trained workforce that takes its safeguarding responsibilities seriously is an essential component of an effective safeguarding culture. - Active oversight by the Trust Board via the monitoring and reporting back undertaken by the nominated Trustee and Executive Headteacher, will continue to ensure that each school's safeguarding arrangements are as they should be. - This policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review.

-- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - Students/pupils and staff involved in child protection issues will receive appropriate support.
+- Safeguarding our pupils and students and promoting their welfare is of paramount importance. - A safely recruited, well-trained workforce that takes its safeguarding responsibilities seriously is an essential component of an effective safeguarding culture. - Active oversight by the Trust Board via the monitoring and reporting back undertaken by the nominated Trustee and Executive Headteacher, will continue to ensure that each school's safeguarding arrangements are as they should be. - This policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review. - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - We recognise the need to assess the risk and issues in the wider community when considering the wellbeing and safety of our pupils - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - Students/pupils and staff involved in child protection issues will receive appropriate support.